 Yeti – Reg Whitehead, Tony Harwood, Richard Kerley, John Hogan

 Story editor – Peter Bryant

 If The Abominable Snowmen were a stick of rock, it would have Doctor Who running through it.
 Few stories scream out the show’s name, and capture its appeal, quite so precisely.
 Here’s that list of ingredients: unusual setting; huge and threatening monster; creepy malefactor; clear storytelling; and that killer concurrence of personal peril with widespread jeopardy.
 Other adventures fit the mould, but not with such atmosphere and ingenuity.

-The tragedy is that, here we are, deep into one of the most sustained runs of quality serials in the show's history, and yet only a paltry number of episodes prevail.
-From The Moonbase up to and including these Himalayan high jinks, only ten of a possible 31 instalments exist; take it back to the start of the Troughton tenure and it's 11 from 45 - less than a quarter!
+The tragedy is that, here we are, deep into one of the most sustained runs of quality serials in the show’s history, and yet only a paltry number of episodes prevail.
+From The Moonbase up to and including these Himalayan high jinks, only ten of a possible 31 instalments exist; take it back to the start of the Troughton tenure and it’s 12 from 45 – just over a quarter!

 Fortunately you’re given a decent flavour of Snowmen if you combine the sole survivor, episode 2, with the soundtrack and telesnaps on the BBC website.
 All of them remind us it’s a marvellous jaunt, and for many reasons.